Nycander/todo.txt-source-code-autoscan/readme.md

 A file called `todo.cfg.yml` and one called `todo.txt`should have been created.
 Open up `todo.cfg.yml` to configure the behaviour.

+### Install as an alias

+#### Windows

+1. Create a file called `todoscan.bat` in a directory of your choice.
+2. Type the following into it: (replace the path with where your todoscan.rb is)

+    @echo off
+    ruby "C:\path\to\todoscan.rb" %*

+3. [Set your PATH variable](http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx) to include the directory which contains `todoscan.bat`

+Now you can use it by simply opening up a console in the directory you want to autoscan (Shift + Right click -> Open command line here) and type `todoscan` along with any parameters you need.

+#### *nix / Mac

+TO-DO: Explain/link to how you set up an alias.

 ### As a git hook

 TO-DO: Find out how git-hooks works and write down how to set it up with todoscan